Feste

 Key Takeaways

-- The Two Songs: "O mistress mine" and "Come away, death" occupy opposite emotional poles, and Feste's ability to inhabit both is the play's most direct demonstration of his musical-philosophical range — Hazlitt used "Come away, death" as the central evidence that Shakespeare's genius was "not only fitted for comedy."
+• The Two Songs: "O mistress mine" and "Come away, death" sit at opposite emotional poles.
+Feste's ability to inhabit both, the carpe-diem and the lament, is the play's clearest demonstration of his range.

-- The Wise-Fool Theory: The 3.1 exchange with Viola — "Foolery, sir, does walk about the orb like the sun" — is the play's foundational statement of the wise-fool tradition.
+• The Wise-Fool Theory: The A3S1 exchange with Viola, "Foolery, sir, does walk about the orb like the sun", is the play's foundational statement of the wise-fool tradition.

-- The Closing Song: The final song — "When that I was and a little tiny boy" — is the play's most haunting epilogue and its quietest acknowledgement that comic resolution does not abolish the weather.
+• The Closing Song: The final song, "When that I was and a little tiny boy", is the play's most haunting epilogue.
+It quietly insists that comic resolution does not abolish the weather.

 Study Questions and Analysis